filesender/filesender/dev/doc/filesender_wiki/Documentation_v2-0-alpha/filesender-2.0-config-directives-markdown.md

 examples for tpye file with different log rotations examles for type syslog

+OR
+Array( array ( type => String (errorlog,syslog,file,callable) path => String rotate => String ) )
+mandatory: no
+type: array of arrays.
+Each one is definition of a target.
+Each target has a type and if needed optional parameters.
+default: type file.
+Note: if you define your own, it will _overwrite_ the default setting, not add it to the array.
+If you want to keep basic logging and add syslog you must add _both_. array (
+    'type' => 'file', (permissible values?) (file, syslog, error_log (log using default php facility, puts logs in apache error logs, callable
+    'path' => '<something>/logs/'
+    'rotate' => hourly (permissible values?) (
+' process' => CLI, GUI or REST (can ask to only get logs from specific parts of FileSender, so you can separate your logs between different componentes.
+Maybe hourly logs with REST service (they get huge)

+mandatory parameter is 'type'.
+Permissible values file, syslog, error_log

+type syslog.  indent, facility.
+Facility sets the syslog facility used.
+Standard PHP syslog function parameters

+callable (advanced): "I give you something you can call to log".
+There is one mandatory parameter "callback" which must be a php function.
+That will be called every time you want to log something.
+Level and process can be set as well.
+When it's called it will get the message to log and the current process.
+1st argument will be message, 2nd argument process type.
+Can name them A and B.  CAn be useful if you're searching for a particular error or for example use remote log facility.
+Search for particular error: write specific function to catch specific errors and drop an email when it happens.

+different options for different types.</style>

 ###maintenance
 * __description:__ when true, switches the FileSender instance in maintenance mode.
 This allows to interrupt the service for a database upgrade or webserver restart without breaking ongoing uploads.